Khao-UI-Tools/khao-malet/README.md

 ### Design tokens

 Token naming is based on [Material Web](https://material-web.dev/).
-All tokens are prefixed with `--khao-` (short for JobRad store locator) to prevent naming overlaps with host applications such as the marketing website.
+All tokens are prefixed with `--khao-` to prevent naming overlaps with host applications such as the marketing website.

 ### Types of tokens